 Do Your Sex Toy Research

-The sex toy industry has experienced some amazing innovation over the past few years.
+The sex toy industry has experienced some amazing innovations over the past few years.
 Today, we’ve got toys designed specifically for the penis, the prostate, the clitoris, and the G-spot.
-There are toys that couples can use during sex, and toys that they can be activated remotely.
+There are toys that couples can use during sex, and toys that can be activated remotely.
 There are toys that vibrate, toys that pulsate, toys that suck, toys that blow, and toys that stroke.
 It’s important to recognize the variety that exists and select accordingly.
 It’s also important to keep in mind that many functions one toy can provide.
 “There are different areas on the body that can be stimulated in many different ways,” Richardson reminds us.

 Sex Toys Are Great, But They Don’t Make for Great Surprises

 Picking out a sex toy is fun.
-Its one of the few instances where we can apply the knowledge we’ve acquired of our bodies and its pleasures to the retail world.
+It’s one of the few instances where we can apply the knowledge we’ve acquired of our bodies and their pleasures to the retail world.
 It helps you expand on your fantasies and expectations for orgasm.
 And that’s something to look forward to.
 So please, don’t take that opportunity away from your partner.
 If you’re thinking about picking something up for your partner, make sure to include them in the process.

 “If you and your partner have discussed the potential of adding a toy and there is already consent on trying something new, then yeah go for it, says Kit Richardson, a certified sex educator and buyer for a major New York City sex toy retailer.
 “But only embark on this endeavor if the communication has been there.”

 She adds: “Much like sex, there’s nothing worse than when you don’t communicate and surprise your partner with something new that they may or may not be comfortable with.
 Maybe plan a date night where you both head to your local sex store and shop together.
 It’s a great place to be inspired.”